 If a student is passing and misses the final examination (with authorization of the appropriate dean) or fails to complete a major course assignment, the instructor may assign a grade of an "I"—Incomplete.
-Coursework must be completed within 30 days of the start of the next semester or the grade automatically becomes "F".
+Coursework must be completed within 30 days of the start of the next semester (or date determined by instructor) or the grade automatically becomes "F".

 Students working on their own in order to complete a course in an Arts and Sciences program.
 Special requirements apply.

 Non-native student wishing to attend Triton with a student visa.
 Special application process is required.

 Understanding between Triton and other community colleges that out-of-district students can pay in-district tuition rates when enrolled in specific unique programs.
 Selected programs are available at in-district rates at other community colleges.

 Number of hours students spend per week in lecture and/or laboratory time in a course.